My Experience of How Massage Extended the Life and Quality of Life of a Cancer Patient

 The beginning of the end

-I would spend what would be much time there in the next coming weeks.
+Over the next few weeks, I returned to the hospice facility frequently and spent a lot of time with Ellyn.
 Typically when one goes into hospice care, the time frame is very short.
-A few days, a week or so maybe.
-Some days I would meet different friends or loved ones, but the 2 constants on a daily basis were Ellyn's husband and sister.
+A few days, or maybe a week or so.
+Some days I would meet different friends or loved ones, but the two constants on a daily basis were Ellyn's husband and sister.
 Someone was always in the room with her.
 While she slept, one would go grab a bite while the other stayed in the room, or we would order delivery so that someone was always with her.
-Some days she was alert and witty and others she was groggy and not such a great hostess.
+Some days she was alert and witty, and others she was groggy and not such a great hostess.
 A day never went by when I didn't massage her.

 The unexpected birthday